riverloopsec/killerbee/README.md

 summarized below.

++ kbbootloader -  Switches device into DFU/BOOTLOADER mode (if device is capable)
 + zbid         -  Identifies available interfaces that can be used by KillerBee and associated tools.
 + zbwireshark  -  Similar to zbdump but exposes a named pipe for real-time